Background: 1619 Project

 Claim: Slavery was introduced to America in 1619.

 This is false.
-Slavery had existed in the majority Native American tribes for centuries.
 Historian Dr. Susan Parker, who specializes in the studies of Colonial United States, and historian Paul Hoffman noted that slavery existed before any of the 13 colonies.
 Archaeologist Kathleen A. Deagan, a civil rights activist and historian, and David Nolan both agreed that slavery was present in America decades before the year 1619, and had been present in Native American tribes for centuries.
 In 1526, one hundred Africans were brought, as slaves, to the Americas by Spanish colonists to the settlement of San Miguel de Guadalupe.
 However, that settlement lasted only for about six weeks from September to November of 1526.
 The slaves at San Miguel rebelled and set fire to some homes of the Spaniards.
-Slavery at that time was prevalent around the globe.

 A group of Africans landed in Virginia in August of 1619–brought by a Dutch man-of-war after being captured from San Juan Bautista, a Portuguese merchant-slaver that was making its way to Veracruz, Mexico.